sqlity-net/dataplatform-devops-exercises/Module2-Exercise1/README.md

 Write the required code and enough tests

 There are at several ways to run your unit tests:
-1. With the cursor in a query window, press Ctrl+0.
+1. **Run All**: With the cursor in a query window, press Ctrl+0.
 This will execute all tests in the database.
-1. Highlight the name of the test class and press Ctrl+9.
+1. **Run Selection**: Highlight the name of the test class and press Ctrl+9.
 This will execute all tests in that test class.
 You can also highlight the full name including schema of a single test to just execute that one test.
 1. :warning: Make sure you have everything saved before trying this method.

-   Select the Module2-Exercise1-Tests project and run Tools --> Build.
+   **Build**: Select the Module2-Exercise1-Tests project and run Tools --> Build.
 This will drop the database and recreate everything from scratch.

 Note: You have successfully completed this exercise once you have